 They arrived at a police station after what the group described felt like 35 minutes.
 They said that when they arrived at the station, the police interrogated them asking who the driver of the truck was and how they arrived in Croatia.
 They also asked who spoke English out of the sixteen group members.
 Two of the group members raised their hands.
 Then all of the members of the group had their picture taken and were asked to fill out a document that asked for their name, place of birth, etc. On this form was the location of the police station, which one of the group members recalled was in Vinkovci, Croatia.
 The group said that they asked the police to apply for asylum and they responded with “That is not my work”.

 After they filled out these documents in English, two of the group members were taken to a different police station.
 They said that they felt a moment of relief because they thought that maybe they had been given the opportunity to ask for asylum.
 Unfortunately, this was not the case.
 The two members were placed under lockdown.
-Meanwhile, the other 14 group members were pushed back to Serbia around 6:30 that evening.
+Meanwhile, the other 14 group members were pushed back to Serbia around 6:30 pm.
 They said that the police took them to the Batrovci border and ordered them to run for one kilometer.

 The two other group members were placed in lockdown for four nights.
 They said that they were given food once a day and it was very little.
 They were extremely hungry and confused.
 They said that they asked the police when they would be set free and the police would not answer them.
 Finally, on September 9th they were brought in front of a judge with an English translator present.
 A group member explained that they asked the judge again for asylum, and the judge laughed saying that they do not have a place there.